Common toad France

 Home page

-The common toad can reach 19cm in length in the case of females but there is a lot of regional variation in size.
-The back and upper surface can be brown, grey or greenish with dark spots and the tone can be altered according to surroundings.
+With this in mind it it is only necessary to describe their biology and behaviour together.
+These toads can reach 19cm in length in the case of females with males being considerably smaller.
+Back and upper surface can be brown, grey or greenish with dark spots and the tone can be altered according to surroundings.
 The underside is cream or grey.
-It has a large head with a rounded nose and its eyes are copper or gold with horizontal slit pupils.
+They have a large head with a rounded nose and their eyes are copper or gold with horizontal slit pupils.
 The skin is warty and can excrete toxins when threatened which deter predators.
 Back feet are partially webbed.

 Photo.Common.toad.France

-The common toad can be found in all regions and all types of habitat in France often with no apparent fear of human contact and is adaptable to saline water in coastal regions.
+They can be found living in all types of habitat in France generally with no apparent fear of human contact and they are adaptable to saline water in coastal regions.
 In your garden a common toad will frequently use the same place of cover for months under a piece of wood, a rock or some other niche and regularly patrol the same territory in search of food.
-It is an excellent swimmer and climber, mainly active at dusk and during the night.
-When disturbed it crouches on the ground and inflates its body.
-Hibernation commences in October in a hole in the ground, any type of cavity or in a barn or shed, it is not unusual to find several individuals together in a good location.
+They are excellent swimmers and climbers with the main periods of activity at dusk and during the night.
+When disturbed they crouch on the ground and inflate their bodies.
+Hibernation commences in October in a hole in the ground or any type of cavity, even in a barn or shed.
+It will not be unusual to find several individuals together in a good location.

 Photo.Southern.common.toad.France